-4.1 Reliability Test
+Reliability Test

 Reliability of a scale gives an indication of how free it is from random error.
-One of the most commonly used statistical technique is Cronbach& Alpha (Pallant, 2001), which is also being employed in this study.
+One of the most commonly used statistical technique is Cronbach's Alpha (Pallant, 2001), which is also being employed in this study.
 It provides an indication of the average correlation among all of the items that make up the scale with values ranging from 0 to 1 and the higher value indicating greater reliability.
-The Cronbach& Alpha is a reliability coefficient that reflects how well the items in a set are positively correlated to one another.
-The closer Cronbach& Alpha to 1, the higher the internal consistency reliability.
-The result from SPSS version 17 reveals that the value is 0.759, which is above 0.7, Therefore, this portrays that the items are reliable.
+The Cronbach's Alpha is a reliability coefficient that reflects how well the items in a set are positively correlated to one another.
+The closer Cronbach's Alpha to 1, the higher the internal consistency reliability.
+The result from SPSS version 17 reveals that the value is 0.759, which is above 0.7.
+Furthermore, the result of the inter-item correlation matrix shows that the correlation values among the 15 items are quite high which is ranged from 0.417 to 0.498.
+Additionally, the questionnaire was also sent to National Institute of Public Administration (INTAN) for review.
+Therefore, this portrays that the items are reliable.

-Descriptive analysis
+Descriptive Analysis